Dragon's Den

 Rivers are pure because they flow.
 The shloka invites that same flowing purity into still water.

-vii.
+viii.
 At the lamp

 The deepam is your sākṣī — your witness, your accountability partner for these twenty‑one days.